plamenna-petrova/Medieval-Scenery-ThreeJS-Coursework/README.md

 - Space bar - jump
 - Esc - lock / unlock pointer

+Click with the left mouse button to start the session.

 ## Presentation Images

 Link to the subfolder, containing images, focusing on important aspects of the project: